 Orthodontics in Baltimore, MD

-Orthodontics near me is a specialty within the field of dentistry that focuses on the diagnosis, treatment, and even prevention of misaligned teeth and jaws.
-The most common form of orthodontics that people have heard of is braces, which are used to straighten the teeth when they are crooked, crowded, or improperly fitted in the mouth.
+Orthodontist near me is a specialty within the field of dentistry that focuses on the diagnosis, treatment, and even prevention of misaligned teeth and jaws.
+The most common form of Baltimore orthodontics that people have heard of is braces, which are used to straighten the teeth when they are crooked, crowded, or improperly fitted in the mouth.
 However, there are other forms of treatment that our dentist in Baltimore can use to help patients improve their smile and overall oral comfort.
 If you are seeking orthodontics in Baltimore, be sure to consider your options carefully and find the right treatment for you.

 Who Needs Orthodontic Treatment?